 Traditionally called Maître d'Hôtel butter (or simply "hotel butter"), compound butter is butter that's had some sort of flavoring ingredient added—in this case, lemon juice and fresh parsley.
 But see below for variations on the classic compound butter.
 Alternately, you can serve this steak with a classic Béarnaise sauce.

-- 4 boneless beef strip steaks (8 oz each), about 1½ inch thick
+4 (8-ounce) boneless beef strip steaks, about 1 1/2-inch thick

-- Kosher salt to taste
+Kosher salt, to taste

-- Ground black pepper to taste
+Freshly ground black pepper, to taste

 Take the steaks out of the fridge and let them sit at room temperature for about 20 minutes.

-- Trim the steaks of any excess fat, leaving about ¼ of an inch around the edge.
+Trim the steaks of any excess fat, leaving about 1/4 of an inch around the edge.

-- Preheat the broiler, grill or grill pan.
+Preheat the broiler, grill or grill pan.

 Brush the steaks with a bit of oil or clarified butter and season them generously with Kosher salt.

-- Place the steaks on the grill, taking care not to overcrowd them.
+Place the steaks on the grill, taking care not to overcrowd them.
 With grill pans, use two pans if necessary.

-- Remove the steaks from the heat, cover them with foil and let them rest, in a warm place, for five minutes.
+Remove the steaks from the heat, cover them with foil and let them rest, in a warm place, for five minutes.